syncfusion-content/xamarin.android-docs/xamarin-android/SfImageEditor/save.md

 ---
 layout : post
-title : Save Image in Syncfusion SfImageEditor control in Xamarin.Android description : Learn how to save the image in different ways as well as the use of different events in ImageEditor for Xamarin.Android platform : xamarin.android control : ImageEditor
+title: Save Image in Syncfusion SfImageEditor control in Xamarin.Android description : Learn how to save the image in different ways as well as the use of different events in ImageEditor for Xamarin.Android platform : xamarin.android control : ImageEditor